Austin-Devops/community/.github/ISSUE_TEMPLATE/new_sig_template.md

               └── README.md
       ```
       - [ ] `README.md` created from `SIG` `README.md` [template](./README_TEMPLATE/sig_readme_template.md)
       - [ ] `OWNERS` is a yaml file with a single `organizers` that has a value of a list of SIG organizers.
-These are the people that will have write access to this SIG's documentation
+These are the people that will have write access to this SIG's documentation. **NOTE**: All writes to the SIG directory require an approved review from an organizer. **YOU CANNOT REVIEW YOUR OWN CODE**.
+This means that you'll need _at least_ two organizers per SIG.

         ```
         organizers:
-          - < ORGANIZER HANDLE > # at least one
+          - < ORGANIZER HANDLE > # at least two
         ```

 - [ ] Open a new Pull Request from the new `sig-<NEW SIG NAME>` branch against the `master` branch. `@sig-admin` will automatically be added as a reviewer.